code-423n4/2023-08-dopex-findings/data/eeshenggoh-Q.md

 =======================

-# Summary
+## Impact
-Code does not follow the best practice of check-effects-interaction
+Potential reentrancy: Code does not follow the best practice of check-effects-interaction

-Code should follow the best-practice of check-effects-interaction, where state variables are updated before any external calls are made.
+Code should follow the best practice of check-effects-interaction, where state variables are updated before any external calls are made.
 Doing so prevents a large class of reentrancy bugs.

 ```
     IERC20WithBurn(weth).safeTransferFrom(